 2. National income criteria

 Some economists have taken increase in the real national income as the indicator of economic development because per-capita income also depends upon the national income.
-National Indicator of economic developmentincome is related with the final goods and services produced in a country.
+National income is related with the final goods and services produced in a country.
 According to this method the state of continuous increase in national income can be taken as economic development.
 This is specially applicable for the poor and middle class countries.
 Short-run increase in national income cannot be taken as economic development.
 Likewise increase in the national income as a result of increase in price of goods and services cannot be defined as economic development.
 The best way of calculating national income is the gross national product.

 3. Physical quality of life index - PQLI